 Southwest Airlines's shares were split on a 3:2 basis on 15 February 2001.
 So if you had owned 2 shares the day before before the split, the next day you'd have owned 3 shares.
 This wouldn't directly have changed the overall worth of your Southwest Airlines shares – just the quantity.
 However, indirectly, the new 33.3% lower share price could have impacted the market appetite for Southwest Airlines shares which in turn could have impacted Southwest Airlines's share price.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Southwest Airlines's is 1.2529.
-This would suggest that Southwest Airlines's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while Southwest Airlines's is 1.2339.
+This would suggest that Southwest Airlines's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Southwest Airlines Co. operates as a passenger airline company that provide scheduled air transportation services in the United States and near-international markets.
 As of December 31, 2020, the company operated a total fleet of 718 Boeing 737 aircrafts; and served 107 destinations in 40 states, the District of Columbia, and the Commonwealth of Puerto Rico, as well as ten near-international countries, including Mexico, Jamaica, the Bahamas, Aruba, the Dominican Republic, Costa Rica, Belize, Cuba, the Cayman Islands, and Turks and Caicos.
 Its services also cover destinations in Hilo on Hawaii; Cozumel, Mexico; Steamboat Springs, Colorado; Miami, Florida; Palm Springs, California; and Montrose (Telluride and Crested Butte), Colorado.
 In addition, the company provides inflight entertainment and connectivity services on Wi-Fi enabled aircrafts; and Rapid Rewards loyalty program that enables program members to earn points for dollars spent on Southwest base fares.
 In addition, the company provides a suite of digital platforms to support customers' travel needs, including Southwest. com, mobile website, and apps; and SWABIZ, an online booking tool.